-Under Alternative 7, the AM would be to track catch per unit effort (CPUE) of red snapper via a fishery-independent monitoring program (see Section 4.12) to track changes in biomass.
+Under Alternative 7, the AM would be to track catch per unit effort (CPUE) of red snapper via a fishery-independent monitoring program (see Section 4.12) to identify changes in biomass.
 CPUE would be evaluated every three years and adjustments would be made by the framework action being developed in Amendment 17B.
-The proposed framework for a fishery-independent red snapper monitoring program would continue the long-term data series from MARMAP surveys and adds a complementary sampling program to expand needed coverage.
-The improved sampling plan would increase the (1) spatial footprint (central FL to Cape Hatteras, NC), (2) sample size, and (3) number of gear utilized over current survey levels, thereby considerably improving program effectiveness.
+The disadvantage of this strategy is that a monitoring program does not currently exist and baseline data are few.